-This is quite a fact these days and you would have noticed how marketing is becoming visual and interactive these days.
-Images are everywhere on the web and it is getting more engagement than any of the texts and links.
+You would have noticed how marketing is becoming visual and interactive these days.
+Images are everywhere on the web, garnering more engagement than any texts and links.

-So, here we are going to discuss, how you can develop, edit, and create better images for a better involvement of images.
-But, before we move ahead, one thing you have to have right in your head that images can change the way you communicate on social media.
-Your image has to complement your message and basic awareness and knowledge about what you represent will help.
+So, here we will discuss how you can develop, edit, and create better images.
+But before we move ahead, you have to keep in mind that images have a significant impact on how you communicate on social media.
+Your image has to complement your message.

-Make sure you understand what you want to convey and what your core messages are, so that the process will be streamlined.
+Make sure you understand what you want to convey, and your core messages streamline the process.
 Then, you might have an image in your head that is already perfect for what you’re looking to publicize.

 1. Basic of Social Media Images

-Take a quick view on what you actually need while creating an image:
+Take a quick view of what you actually need while creating an image:

 - Proven, audience-tested text